ghaerr/microwindows/src/contrib/nx11-test/README.txt

 Then, you can click on the program name in your file manager or enter e.g.
 ./xhello on the command line.

-If SHAREDLIBS had been set to "Y" you may have to execute "sudo make install" in the microwindows/src directory first before executing the programs.
-Otherwise the programs may not find the required "*.so" shared libraries.